AndyPetes/Stop_Codon/README.md

 **Usage:** Rscript stopcodon.rscript <treefile.ph> <seqfile.fasta>

-The tree file should include branch lengths.
+**Info** The tree file should include branch lengths.
 Note that relative branch lengths are treated as fixed. newline The sequence file should contain a codon-aware alignment in fasta format and must include the stop codon as the last position of the alignment.
 Sequences that include a gap or a codon other than a stop codon (i.e. sequences for which the stop codon is not positionally homologous with the last